-- System F + intersection types + subtyping + type matching - An expressive type system that keeps track of exhaustiveness; type matching functions are first-class and can be extended or overridden. - Allows overlapping definitions with a best match resolution strategy.
+- System F + intersection types + subtyping + type matching - An expressive type system that keeps track of exhaustiveness; type matching functions are first-class and can be extended or overridden. - Matching functions are first-class and can be extended or overridden.
+Allows overlapping definitions with a best match resolution strategy.